Justin0207/Movie-Recommendation-System/README.md

 ## Feedback
 We welcome feedback and contributions!
 If you have any suggestions, issues, or feature requests, please create an issue or submit a pull request on GitHub.

----

-**Note:** This README provides an overview of the content-based movie recommendation system project, including its dataset, features, algorithms, usage guidelines, technologies used, and contributors.
-For detailed code implementation and experimentation, refer to the project's repository and associated documentation.